 As an international student there may be times when you feel overwhelmed.
 Listed below are some of the common challenges you may experience and some suggestions on how you may be able to overcome these.

-Please remember if you are having any difficulties you can contact ISAS.
+Please remember if you are having any difficulties you can contact the IST.

 Culture shock is a common experience for people who have moved from one country or cultural environment to another.
 It can make you feel disoriented when experiencing an unfamiliar way of life.